TrellixVulnTeam/swahilipython_SCMU/Doc/glossary.rst

       :ref:`function` section, and :pep:`362`.

    path entry
-      A single location on the :term:`import path` which the :term:`path based finder` consults to find modules for importing.
+      A single location on the :term:`agiza path` which the :term:`path based finder` consults to find modules for importing.

    path entry finder